jgmil/my-next-book/README.md

 # Your New Favorite Book

 New Favorite is a webite that helps users find their next book to read.
-Users submit the title of a book that they love and their location to get book recommendations and the location and website of nearby bookstores or libraries.
-The websites uses TasteDive and Google Maps APIs.
+Users submit the title of a book that they love and their location to get book recommendations and the location of nearby bookstores or libraries.
+The website uses TasteDive and Google Maps APIs.

 ## Screenshots
 ![Landing page screen shot](https://github.com/jgmil/my-next-book-api-capstone/blob/master/github-images/your-new-favorite-book-landing-page.png)